lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 ---
-## Exploring simple summaries of the exposures by outcome
+## Simple summary of the exposures by outcome

 ```yaml
 type: TabExercise